mrocklin/thesis/expertise.md

 \label{sec:expertise}

-In this section we discuss the distribution, importance, and demands of expertise.
+Modularity allows single-field experts to meaningfully contribute their expertise broadly across applications.
+This can yield immeasurable value.
+In this section we discuss the value, distribution, and demands of expertise in scientific applications.
 We use integration by numeric quadrature as a running example.

 #### Skewed Distribution